Recipients of Excellence in Professional Learning Award

 We are very keen to continue to build on the success of the Depute Head Teacher Learning and Teaching group – both specifically related to learning and teaching, but also across other areas of a Senior Leaders remit – e.g. curriculum development.
 Our focus moving forward is to build on the positives that have come from COVID – examples would include the increased confidence and skill of staff with regards to moderation work and to take learning and teaching forward with a focal point being on the effective use of digital technology within the classroom.
 We are also very mindful of ensuring we maintain our city focus on Nurture and the importance of supporting staff and young people as we work towards recovery.
 We have opened discussions to bring our Additional Support Needs colleagues on board with the planning and delivery of professional learning and to ensure we are meeting the needs of all establishments in our planning.
 We plan to continue to invest in collaborative working across schools to support professional learning and also looking to work with other authorities to undertake reciprocal visits.
 This will be further supported by the use of key speakers, when appropriate and further professional reading for critical discussions.

 Professional learning is at the heart of all that we do in Inverclyde to secure the best possible outcomes for our children and young people.
 The success of this is down to our models and frameworks which are all evidence-based and continually reviewed to equip professionals with maximum learning opportunities.
-We pride ourselves that all programmes are underpinned by the Professional Standards for teachers, Scottish Social Services Council standards or and other relevant standards and are also based on the National Model of Professional Learning including learning by enquiring, learning as a collaborative and learning that deepens knowledge and understanding.
+We pride ourselves that all programmes are underpinned by the Professional Standards for Teachers, Scottish Social Services Council standards and other relevant standards and are also based on the National Model of Professional Learning including learning by enquiring, learning as a collaborative and learning that deepens knowledge and understanding.

 Our Leadership Pathways continue to evolve as we introduce more opportunities and programmes.
 These were initially developed across a 4 Pathway Framework for Primary and Secondary practitioners whereby teachers place themselves on the appropriate pathway, register their interest and participate in a variety of self-led opportunities and specific leadership sessions.
 These leadership sessions include: masters study; Education Scotland programmes; Improving Our Classrooms; Uplifting Leadership; Cross-authority Coaching for Success; Pathway Networks and training courses.
 Not only do the programmes develop leadership skills through their content, but they also open up leadership opportunities as we strongly believe in a self-sustaining model whereby our more experienced leaders play a major role in developing others.
 This year we have developed Leadership Pathways for Early Years and are in the process of rolling out a similar model to upskill our Early Years’ practitioners, supported by the SSSC standards.